 a kindergarten where the children performed a dance for us and we noticed their day beds had blocks of wood for pillows,

-we drove past so many farmers, peasants and as the guide said, workers who were happy to slave away on the road side.
-Lunch was in a restaurant in the VIP room not mixing with the locals and finally a tour of Sun Yat-sen’s birthplace, the village of Cuiheng, Xiangshan County (now Zhongshan City), Guangdong.
+we drove past so many farmers, peasants and as the guide said, workers who were happy to work hard with primitive hand tools on the road side.
+Lunch was in a restaurant in the VIP room, we were not allowed to mix with the locals and finally a tour of Sun Yat-sen’s birthplace, in the village of Cuiheng, Xiangshan County (now Zhongshan City), Guangdong.

 We both loved our trip to Hong Kong, Macau and China.
 We found so much beautiful art, china, furniture, architecture, markets, culture, history, the list went on and on, but we had to wait 25 years to return due to having children, buying a house, life.